Rezashatery/DataAnalysistutorial/tutorial.md

 The **mode** is the most common value (or values) in a dataset.(the most common number that appears in the set of data)

  A visualization type useful for comparing multiple distributions is a box and whisker plot, or **boxplot**.
 In a boxplot, the middle line represents the median, and the ends of the 'whiskers' mark the minimum and maximum values.
- The box ranges from the 25th percentile of the data — called the lower quartile, or Q1— and the 75th percentile — called the upper quartile, or Q3​. **Boxplots** visually summarize the data — but their real power lies in the ease of comparisons between distributions.(the median was smaller than 5, means that at least half of the number is less than 5. )
+ The box ranges from the 25th percentile of the data — called the lower quartile, or Q1— and the 75th percentile — called the upper quartile, or Q3​. **Boxplots** visually summarize the data — but their real power lies in the ease of comparisons between distributions.(the median was smaller than 5, means that at least half of the number is less than 5).
+Boxplots are best for comparing distributions of a continuous variable like revenue.

  An ordered sequence of values taken at equally spaced points in time is called a **time series**.
 A **trend** is the general, long-term pattern of a time series.